 In a really competitive industry like film and television, you’re less likely to be considered for jobs without some sort of foundation training in something relevant.
 For example, if you want to work in prosthetics, an education in fine art is useful.
 Remember, few makeup departments have the time to train someone up from scratch.

-If you feel a course is the way to go for you, then read on.
+If you feel a course is a way to go for you, then read on.

 What Type of Makeup Do I Want to Do?

-Makeup artists work in various industries – including film, television, theatre, fashion, beauty and retail.
-There are also specialities within makeup, like prosthetics and body painting.
+Makeup artists work in various industries – including film, television, theatre, fashion, beauty, and retail.
+There are also specialties within makeup, like prosthetics and body painting.

 - Our guide to where makeup artists work and what they do.